hamburger

 First Hydroelectric Power Plant in India

-The first hydropower plant in India is Sidrapong hydroelectric power station, located 12 kilometers from Darjeeling town at the foothills of the Arya Tea Estate.
+The first hydropower plant in India is Sidrapong Hydroelectric power station, located 12 kilometers from Darjeeling town at the foothills of the Arya Tea Estate.
 The Sidrapong hydroelectric power station, or Sidrapong hydel power station, was commissioned on 10 November 1897.
 The initial capacity of the power station was 2×65 kW.
 However, in 1916, this capacity was increased to a total capacity of 1000 kW.

 In 1931, the old machinery of the project was replaced for more-efficient triple-phase transmission.
 In 1978, the operation was taken over by WBSEB, i.e., West Bengal State Electricity Board.
 After two years, the power station was tremendously affected by the landslide, but it was revived in 1997.
-The First Hydro Power Plant in India has now got the status of Cultural Heritage by the central government.
+The First Hydroelectric Power Plant in India has now got the status of Cultural Heritage by the central government.

 Largest Hydroelectric Power Plant in India